Luna, Apayao: Demographics

-In the 2020 census, Luna had a population of 21,297.
-The population density was sigfig 21,297/606.04.
+In the 2024 census, Luna had a population of 21,630 people.
+The population density was sigfig 21,630/606.04.

+Economy

+The economy of Luna relies on agriculture, wholesale and retail trade, and local agro-industrial ventures.
+The agriculture of Luna focuses on rice and corn production.
+The irrigation rehabilitation projects are ongoing in the municipality.
+Local enterprises such as coconut product ventures manufacture coconut products to boost Luna's economy.
+Wholesale and retail trade is the largest share of economic activity in Luna.

 Government

 Local government

 Luna, belonging to the lone congressional district of the province of Apayao, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.